gidavies/AlarmsIOTSimulator/README.md

 The container can then be run with a similar command line to above:

-`docker run alarmsiotsimulator EventTopicURL EventResourcePath EventKey FalseImageURL TrueImageURL EventInterval`
+`docker run alarmsiotsimulator EventTopicURL EventResourcePath EventKey FalseImageURL TrueImageURL EventInterval NumberDevices MaxLat MinLat MaxLong MinLong StatusWeighting`